 The study employed a mixed-method sequential explanatory design to elicit data.
-The researchers first collected quantitative data via Google survey and later the qualitative data were collected through a semi-structured interview by exploring participants' views in more depth to elaborate on the quantitative results obtained through the survey.
+The researchers first collected quantitative data via Google survey and later the qualitative data were collected through semi-structured interview by exploring participants' views in more depth to elaborate on the quantitative results obtained through the survey.
 The Management and Science University is an established private institution of higher learning in Malaysia.
 A total of 200 medical undergraduates selected through systematic random sampling participated in this study.

-These undergraduates must enroll in ECA as a part of their graduation requirements.
+It is mandatory for these undergraduates to enrol in ECA as a part of their graduation requirements.